-After the system has crashed, data contained in registers 0, 1, 2 and 3 of register set 0 have been destroyed.
-Registers 0 and 1 of register set 0 contain the program status word (PSW) that active at the time that the crash SINT instruction was was executed.
-Note that the destruction of data contained in these registers makes it more difficult to track down problems in interrupt service routines (ISRs) because these routines use registers 0 through 7 of register set 0.
-In the following list of crash codes, an asterisk following the crash code indicates the crash code can occur only in systems assembled with that SGN.SAFE equated to 1.
+After the system has crashed, data contained in registers 0, and 3 of register set 0 have been destroyed.
+Registers 0 and 1 of register set 0 contain the program status word (PSW) that was active at the time that the crash SINT instruction was Note that the destruction of data contained in these executed. registers makes it more difficult to track down problems in interrupt service routines (ISRs) because these routines use registers 0 through 7 of register set 0.
+In the following list crash codes, an asterisk () following the crash code indicates that the crash code can occur only in systems assembled with SGN.SAFE equated to 1.
 The other crash codes can occur in any system.
-The crash code descriptions include a description of registers containing information that might help find the The register set referred to in these descriptions is problem. the same register set selected by the PSW saved in register 0 of Register mnemonics R0 through R9 and RA through RF set 0. correspond to registers 0 through 9 and 10 through 15 of the register set specified.
+The crash code descriptions include a description of registers containing information that might help find problem.
+The register set referred to in these descriptions is the same register set selected by the PSW saved in register 0 of Register mnemonics RO through R9 and RA through RF correspond to registers 0 through 9 and 10 through 15 of the register set specified.

-Crash code: 1 Modules: CMON, CMSP The system console device mnenomic from SPT.IVT was not found in the DMT, or CMON was unable to start CMDP.
+Crash code: 1 Modules: CMON, CMSP, EXIO

+The system console device mnenomic from SPT.IVT was not found in the device mnemonic table (DMT), or CMON was unable to start CMDP.
 CMDP could not assign the system console device, or the write of the operating system identifier message returned bad status.

+In an IOP-configured Model 3200MPS System, the input/output processor (IOP) error recovery subsystem could not locate the system console device.

-Crash code: 3 Module: CMON CMON received an unexpected item on its task queue.
+Crash code: 3 Module: CMON

+CMON received an unexpected item on its task queue.
 R15 contains the item that was found on the task queue.

-Crash code: 4 Module: EXIN The address of the memory access controller (MAC) is greater than the value specified in the SYSGEN/32 DEVADS statement.
-Crash code: 5 Module: EXIN An operating system sysgened with hardware floating point support attempted to execute floating point instructions on a machine not equipped with floating point hardware.
-Crash code: 7 Module: CMDB An on-line disk was discovered to have no associated entry in the VMT.
-Crash code: 10 Module: CMDB An attempt to mark a disk on or off occurred, but direct access support is not included in the system.
+The address of the memory access controller (MAC) is greater than the value specified in the SYSGEN/32 DEVADS statement.

+An operating system sysgened with hardware floating point support attempted to execute floating point instructions on a machine not equipped with floating point hardware.

+The shared segment table (SST) was exhausted while mapping global task commons.
+This can occur only on memory address translator (MAT) or virtual address translator (VAT) systems.

+Crash code: 7 Module: CMDB

+An on-line disk was discovered to have no associated entry in the volume mnemonic table (VMT).

+Crash code: 10 Module: CMDB

+An attempt to mark a disk on or off occurred, but direct access support is not included in the system.
 This crash can occur only when disk devices are included in a system without direct access support.

-Crash code: 100 Module: EXIN An arithmetic fault occurred while a user task was executing in RS or RSA state.
+An arithmetic fault occurred while a user task was executing in RS or RSA state.
 The contents of register set 0 at the time the fault was detected are saved at EREGS.
 Registers RE and RF contain the interrupt old PSW.